top of page

 Caring

-Glenys worked as a social worker qualifying as a mature student primarily, she specialised working with older people with mental health problems, mostly dementia and their carers and wider support network.
+Glenys qualified as a social worker as a mature student and went on to specialise in supporting older people with mental health needs, particularly dementia, along with their carers and wider support networks.

 Mike McCulloch